 Click here to hear this material as a free mp3 recorded message.

-We may confess that we love our husband or wife, our children, our country, etc. Occasionally one sees an ad in the paper or on a billboard where a man says: “Joan, I love you.
+When they think about “confession,” most people think about admitting guilt, which is unpleasant.
+But we can also confess good things.
+For example, we may confess that we love our husband or wife, our children, our country, etc. Occasionally one sees an announcement in a paper or a billboard where a man says: “Joan, I love you.
 Bill.”
 That is a confession.
-Confession is important to all of us.

-(1) Belief in the heart that a certain thing is true.
+(1) A belief in the heart that a certain thing is true.

-(2) A decision that one is willing to stand up for what he believes, to make an open commitment about it, and let others know.
+(2) A decision that one is willing to make an open commitment and let others know.

-(3) A statement acknowledging, professing, declaring the conviction.
+(3) A statement acknowledging, professing, or declaring the conviction.

 We will consider what it means to confess Christ and learn what role confession has in becoming a Christian or being saved from sin.

-The Bible mentions many things that can be confessed, one of the most common being sins.
+The Bible mentions many things that can be confessed, including confessing sins.
 But this study discusses primarily confession of Christ.
-Furthermore, confession of Christ should continue after conversion, but we will emphasize confession of Christ as part of conversion.
+Confession of Christ should continue after conversion, but we will emphasize confessing Christ as part of conversion.

-"Renouncing the world and its sinful ways, have you accepted Jesus Christ as your personal Savior, and do you believe that God, for Christ’s sake, has forgiven your sins, and given you a new heart?"
-[Seventh Day Adventist “Baptismal Vow,” via Handbook of Religious Quotations]
+One group asks people before baptism: “…have you accepted Jesus Christ as your personal Savior, and do you believe that God, for Christ’s sake, has forgiven your sins, and given you a new heart?”
+(Seventh Day Adventist “Baptismal Vow,” via Handbook of Religious Quotations).

-Other groups require a person to tell an experience in his life that proves that he has been saved, born again, etc., before they will baptize him.
+Other groups require a person to tell an experience from his life that proves he has been saved or born again before they will baptize him.

 The reason is simple: sins are not forgiven before baptism.